ShekharNarayanan/ShekharNarayanan/README.md

 ## Hi there 👋
 My name is Shekhar and I am a master's graduate from Radboud University.
-I enjoy solving complex problems, through the power of data science and machine learning.
+I enjoy solving complex problems through the power of data science and machine learning.

 - 🔭 I’m currently working on developing a brain-machine interface for communication using machine-learning techniques
 - 🌱 I’m currently learning the data engineering methods and use of DNNs in medical AI diagnosis
 - 👯 I’m looking to collaborate on any projects related to data science and health care!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/shekharnarayanan?lipi=urn%3Ali%3Apage%3Ad_flagship3_messaging_conversation_detail%3B95jvCMN3T%2BGBzXNO6egxxQ%3D%3D)

 ## GitHub Stats
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=ShekharNarayanan&show_icons=true)